 In 2017 we were lucky enough to visit Budapest in Hungary for a few days to experience the city and Hungarian food, both of which are just wonderful.
-This recipe is inspired by what we discovered in Budapest during our visit.
+The inspiration for this dish came from what we discovered in Budapest during our visit.

 Click on the link at the end of this sentence if you wish to read more about our visit and what to do in Budapest.